Prajwalsrinvas/herokuvania/README.md

 # herokuvania

-Scraping udemy coupons and serving them in a neat and organized manner through an API
+An API created using FastAPI to scrape free udemy coupons and serve them in a neat and organized manner.

 ![](https://github.com/Prajwalsrinvas/herokuvania/blob/main/screenshot.PNG)